 Thank You for Advancing Cardiac Care Here on Vancouver Island

-We’ve come a long way together since 1978.
-This year marks the 45th year for the Uplands Golf Club Annual Heart Tournament as well as the 100th anniversary of Uplands Golf Club!
-Your dedication has helped foster a vision of cardiac excellence in Victoria for 45 years while also supporting one of British Columbia’s longest running charitable golf tournaments—and one of the most successful.
+Since 1978, the Uplands Golf Club Heart Tournament has been bringing people together for a day of fun, community building, and supporting cardiac care on Vancouver Island.
+Your dedication has helped foster a vision of cardiac excellence in Victoria while also supporting one of British Columbia’s longest running charitable and successful golf tournaments.

-Year after year, donors, sponsors, and players have united to help fund advanced equipment through the Victoria Hospitals Foundation for the Heart Health Centre for Excellence at Royal Jubilee Hospital—host to one of the finest cardiac programs in the country.
-Leaders like you have raised over $3 million for your fellow Vancouver Islanders.
+Year after year, donors, sponsors, and players have united to help fund leading-edge equipment through the Victoria Hospitals Foundation for the Heart Health Centre for Excellence at Royal Jubilee Hospital—host to one of the finest cardiac programs in the country.
+Leaders like you have raised over $3.2 million for your fellow Vancouver Islanders.
 That’s an incredible legacy.

 Past & Present: You’ve Made an Impact for Cardiac Care